 - Preheat oven to 350°F. Grease a 10 cup bundt pan with nonstick spray.

 - In a large bowl, whisk together flours, sugar, baking soda, baking powder, salt, and cocoa.
 In a food processor or blender, puree the bananas and peach (without pit) together.
-In a small bowl, whisk together puree, yogurt, honey, eggs and vanilla until the mixture is smooth.
+In a small bowl, whisk together puree, yogurt, honey, oil, eggs and vanilla until the mixture is smooth.
 Add to flour mixture and fold until blended and no dry matter remains.
 Gently fold in pecans.

 - Scrape batter into prepared pan.
 Rap pan on counter top to remove air pockets and bake 35-40 minutes or until a toothpick comes out without crumbs.
 The cake will be dark and should develop a dark, crispy crust on the edge and won't come to the top of the pan (think shorty cake).
 Cool in the pan about 5 minutes.
 Flip cake onto a rack and cool completely.
 Serves 12.